 Faculty: Science Year 9

 Subject: Agriculture Practical

+Length of Course: 1 Semester

+Pre-Requisites: N/A

-Length of Course: Pre-Requisites: Course Leads to: 1 Semester N/A Agricultural Pathways at Year 10, Stage 1 and 2 Or Agricultural and Horticultural Studies At Stage 2
+Course Leads to: Agricultural Pathways at Year 10, Stage 1 and 2 Or Agricultural and Horticultural Studies At Stage 2

+Focus of Study:

-This is a one semester course but is repeated in both semesters (this Year 9 Agriculture Practical can only be done by a Year 9 student for one semester over the course of the year).
+This is a one semester over the course of the course but is repeated in both semesters (this Year 9 Agriculture Practical can only be year). e done by a Year 9 student for one semester

-This is a practical based subject involving the following content:
+This is a practical base d subject involving the following content:

-General familiarisation of the Grant High School Agriculture Farm, including paddock layout, stock type and numbers, general animal husbandry requirements and the day to day maintenance of the Grant High School Agriculture Farm.
+of the Grant High School Agriculture Farm, including paddock layout, stock type and day to day maintenance of the Grant High School Agriculture Farm. numbers, general animal husbandry

 Subject: Science

 Length of Course: 2 Semesters

 Pre-Requisites: N/A

 Course Leads to: Year 10 - Advanced Science, General Science and/or Agriculture.